tomoko1T/Credit_Risk_Analysis/README.md

 ## Results:

 The results of the balanced accuracy scores and the precision and recall scores of all six machine learning models are as follows.
-In the classification report, the class 0 represents the high risk loan status and the class 1 represents the low risk loan status.
+In each classification report, the class 0 represents the high risk loan status and the class 1 represents the low risk loan status.

 1. Naive Random Oversampling